-Year 1.
-You will develop your own ideas through a project theme of your choice.
-This will encompass classroom work which will be workshop based where you can explore and experiment with different art ideas, materials and techniques.
-You will be expected to conduct individual research analysis of other artist's styles and show an understanding of how to apply this to your own work.
-At the end of the year you will need to submit a portfolio which will demonstrate the breadth and depth of study, selecting your best work as well as showing the ability to develop a project from an idea to a finished final piece.
+In this unit, you will develop your own project.
+The unit will include classroom work and individual research and activity.
+You will need to submit a portfolio which will demonstrate the breadth and depth of study, as well as showing the ability to develop a project from an idea to a finished piece.